 - Gynosexual: The attraction to women.

-- Skoliosexual: The attraction to people who are non-binary (i.e. to someone who doesn’t define themselves as male or female, or a man or a woman – see Sexual and Gendre Identity below).
+- Skoliosexual: The attraction to people who are non-binary (i.e. to someone who doesn’t define themselves as male or female, or a man or a woman – see Sexual and Gender Identity below).

-- Demisexual: The attraction to people based on an emotional connection (an article will be posted soon).
+- Demisexual: The attraction to people based on an emotional connection.

 Romantic orientations are like sexual orientations in that they explain how you experience romantic attraction to people.
 They use the same set of prefixes as sexual orientation, like hetero- and homo-, but use the suffix of romantic instead, such as:

 - Heteroromantic: The romantic attraction to people of the different sex.